SwarmRL/SwarmRL-Examples/README.md

 # SwarmRL-Examples
-Examples for the SwarmRL Software
+Here we provide as many examples as possible for the SwarmRL package.
+Most if not all of these are past research projects or test cases used during the development of the software.